AxonIQ/reference-guide/configuring-infrastructure-components/query-processing/query-dispatching.md

  as explained in the [Dispatching Queries](../../implementing-domain-logic/query-handling/dispatching-queries.md) section, there are a couple of implementations when it comes to actually sending the query message in question.
-The next sections provide an overview of the possible implementations, as well as pointing out how to set up a query dispatching infrastructure with Axon.
+The next sections provide an overview of the possible implementations, as well as pointing out how to set up query dispatching infrastructure with Axon.

 ## Query Gateway